 Co-operatives are an increasingly popular form of business structure among farmers and food producers in the local and regional food economy.
 Unlike a corporation, co-operatives must further members' goals and meet their needs.
-These needs and goals depend on the type of member; in the agricultural sector, members can be producers, purchasers, or workers.
-A producer co-operative might use the co-operative to market and distribute the members' produce.
-For example, co-operation might help small farmers that want to sell to larger institutions, but cannot meet the demand alone.
-Similarly, dairy co-operatives help farmers share otherwise prohibitively expensive equipment, marketing, and distribution costs.
-This kind of purchasing co-operative allows farmers to purchase supplies or equipment together, which can lead to bulk discounts or useful sharing.
-In a worker co-operative, employees own and govern the business together, This might be a good option for a farmer that wants to give her employees an incentive to stay working on that particular farm, retaining their skills and experience over time.
+121 These needs and goals depend on the type of member; in the agricultural sector, particular farm, retaining their skills and experience over time.
 Producer and purchasing co-operatives are similar to one another in formation and structure.
 Worker co-operatives operate under a distinct set of laws.
 For this reason, the rest of the section is divided into two subparts addressing the two categories of co-operatives.